 - In many cases, funders can determine if their portfolio achieves its target.
 However, it is not indicative of the program/investment outcome.

 Impact Storytelling Infographic

 Impact measurement focuses on commonly accepted evaluation techniques such as social return on investments, outcome-based data reporting, and randomized control trials.
 While methods and resources to measure impact vary, this approach does require a systematic collection of data from stakeholders.
 If done correctly, it can highlight areas where improvements are needed—unfortunately, many end up using this approach to justify impact rather than continuous learning and improvement.

-Key to effective impact measurement is a well-defined data collection strategy, stakeholder survey aligned to five dimensions of impact from Impact Management Project, proper data collection techniques aligned to different enterprise and stakeholder needs, and practical analysis to understand the longitudinal study.
+Key to effective impact measurement is a well-defined data collection strategy, a stakeholder survey aligned to five dimensions of impact from the Impact Management Project, proper data collection techniques aligned to different enterprise and stakeholder needs, and practical analysis to understand the longitudinal study.
 The figure below step by step process of achieving outcome-based impact measurement.

 Impact Measurement and Management

 Impact measurement and management are helpful for enterprises interested in improving product-market fit, services-market fit, and program-market fit.
 It is a valuable tool for achieving faster growth and success.
 This approach often requires collecting data from stakeholders (direct and indirect).
 This approach provides a constant understanding of program needs, ensuring that the investment focuses on the right demographics, outcome, contribution, scale/depth of impact, and impact risk.